Slumberdac/internship-alert/README.md

 ## Overview

-**Stage Alert Async** is an automated job application bot designed to interact with job postings from the ÉTS job board.
+**Stage Alert Async** is an automated job-application assistant for the ÉTS job board.
-It leverages **asynchronous programming** for efficient, non-blocking operations and provides **real-time Discord notifications** and **automated job analysis** through OpenAI’s GPT models.
+It asynchronously monitors new postings, analyzes them against a candidate’s CV using OpenAI GPT, and sends results to Discord — all fully containerized for reliable 24/7 operation.

 ---

 ## Features

-* **Asynchronous Job Fetching** — Fetches new postings concurrently without blocking other tasks.
+* **Asynchronous job fetching** — non-blocking concurrent network operations.
-* **Discord Integration** — Sends job alerts and summaries directly to a Discord channel.
+* **Discord integration** — posts alerts and summaries directly in a chosen channel.
-* **GPT Integration** — Analyzes postings against the applicant’s CV to evaluate suitability.
-* **Cookie Management** — Automatically refreshes session cookies to stay authenticated with the job board.
+* **GPT integration** — evaluates job–CV match quality.
+* **Cookie & session management** — auto-refreshes job-board sessions.
-* **Chromium Automation** — Uses headless Chromium to interact with job listings when required.
+* **Chromium automation** — interacts with the board in headless mode when needed.
-* **Dockerized Environment** — Runs consistently across systems without manual Python setup.
+* **YubiKey 2FA support** — retrieves OATH codes through a shared host `pcscd`.
+* **Docker-based isolation** — consistent runtime across Linux hosts and Raspberry Pi.

 ---